 Watch Out For Foreign Currency Conversion Rates

-Whether you are paying in cash or with your credit card, watch out for inflated foreign currency conversion rates.
-When a vendor offers to charge you in US dollars as a “convenience”, it is an easy way for them to make a little extra money on you.
+Whether paying in cash or with your credit card, watch out for inflated foreign currency conversion rates.
+When a vendor offers to charge you in US dollars as a “convenience,” it is an easy way for them to make a little extra money on you.

 I was recently in Cancun with my wife for a long weekend.
 When grabbing a drink at the bar while waiting for our ride, the sign showed 18 pesos equals $1 US dollar.
-Using the Oanda currency app on my phone, I saw that current rates were actually 20 pesos per $1 US dollar.
+Using the Oanda currency app on my phone, at the time that this post was written the rates were 20 pesos per $1 US dollar.
 If I had paid in US dollars, my bill would have been inflated by 10%.

 The math goes like this: actual rate / stated rate by vendor = price inflation.
-In other words, a $10 drink would really be $11 if you paid them in US dollars.
+In other words, a $10 drink would be $11 if you paid them in US dollars.
 Sure, $1 may not be much.
-But imagine how much it would add up to if you paid 10% more on everything you bought over the course of a weeklong vacation?
+But imagine how much it would add up to if you spent 10% more on everything you bought throughout a weeklong vacation?

 The bottom line is that it is almost always better to pay in the local currency.